Particular/docs.particular.net/persistence/azure-table/index_ratelimiting_astp_[3,5).partial.md

 When using the provisioned throughput feature, it is possible for the CosmosDB service to rate-limit usage, resulting in "request rate too large" `StorageException`s indicated by a 429 status code.

+> [!WARNING]
-WARN: When using the Azure Table persistence with the outbox enabled, "request rate too large" errors may result in handler re-execution and/or duplicate message dispatches depending on which operation is throttled.
+> When using the Azure Table persistence with the outbox enabled, "request rate too large" errors may result in handler re-execution and/or duplicate message dispatches depending on which operation is throttled.

+> [!NOTE]
-INFO: Microsoft provides [guidance](https://docs.microsoft.com/en-us/azure/cosmos-db/monitor-request-unit-usage) on how to monitor request rate usage.
+> Microsoft provides [guidance](https://docs.microsoft.com/en-us/azure/cosmos-db/monitor-request-unit-usage) on how to monitor request rate usage.

 The Cosmos DB SDK provides a mechanism to automatically retry collection operations when rate-limiting occurs.
 Besides changing the provisioned RUs or switching to the serverless tier, those settings can be adjusted to help prevent messages from failing during spikes in message volume.